fionanealon/python-exercises/README.md

 ## Introduction

 A Fibonacci number sequence is a sequence of numbers where the first two Fibonacci numbers are 0 and 1.
 The next Fibonacci number is the sum of the previous 2 Fibonacci numbers.
-The 7th Fibonacci number in the Fibonacci number sequence = 13 (0 1 1 2 3 5 8 13)
-Analysis and discussion of the function fib

 Adapted from: